intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 deeper analysis of this topic has been deemed out of scope.

+While protocol features, extensions, and versions all have legitimate uses, they can become a burden when used to excess.
+For example, the ability to send protocol grease that a peer is required to ignore can be abused to cause it to expend additional processing time.
+Insufficient monitoring or logging exposes endpoints to a risk of denial-of-service attacks.
+Therefore, it is recommended that implementations track use of protocol features, extensions, and versions and set limits on their use.
+When such limits are encountered, implementations may choose to stop interactions e.g., by closing a connection.
+Limits that are tuned too low risk false positive detections, which can disrupt otherwise valid exchanges.

 # IANA Considerations

 This document has no IANA actions.